psychemedia/storytelling-notes/wife-selling.md

 The rope it was ready, John Hobbs, John Hobbs,
 Come, give me the rope, says Hobbs,
-I won’t stand to wrangle,
+I won't stand to wrangle,
 Myself I will strangle,
 And hang dingle dangle,
 John Hobbs, John Hobbs,